sultanm1/DH110/ASSIGNMENT01/README.md

 ### 1. Visibility of system status (informs users about current status)

 Good: Since there is no login or user registration, the website doesn't keep user information.
-The cookies pop up tells the user that the website fully loaded.
-Also, in the "Our Projects" tab, the interactive map has points that shrink and grow which tells the user that the website is still active.
+In the homepage, there are interactive boxes that get bigger size when hovered over.
+Also, under the navigation bar the mouse turns into a pointer position and the text is underlined.

 Bad: There isn't any indicators such as progress bars or spinning circles that informs the user of an action being made.